Hello, I'm Ali Staveley, a sporty Chartered Physiotherapist with particular interests in treating jaw pain and using Pilates as a therapy.

 I have built quite a range of experience having worked within the NHS, with the Navy and the RAF and now in private practice.
 I was a physiotherapist at the inter-service triathlon when I was based in Somerset.

 The therapies I offer and my special interests: In my work as a Chartered Physiotherapist I believe acupuncture has significant benefits in reducing pain and share an interest with Louise Dodds in assessing and treating pain in the jaw joint.
-I also have a specific interest in Pilates.
+I am also JEMS® Certified Clinical Rehabilitation Practitioner and have a specific interest in Pilates.

 As a qualified Pilates Instructor, I run two of the Pilates courses for our patients here at Bradley Stoke Physio and I also teach 1:1 sessions.
 Pilates can really help strengthen your body, whether you are recovering from injury or want to improve how well and easily you move, and my clients will benefit from my developing understanding in this area as I work towards becoming a JEMS practitioner (Joanne Elphinston Movement Systems) looking at performance movement and rehabilitation.